pb8294/pb8294.github.io/content/home/accomplishments.md

     date_start: '2011-09-01'
     date_end: '2015-12-01'
     description: >-
-      Scholarship provided by **Department of Electronics and Communications Engineering, Pulchowk Campus** for securing first position in semester exams
+      Scholarship awarded by **Department of Electronics and Communications Engineering, Pulchowk Campus** for securing first position in semester exams

 design: